 One way to find out how long cats are pregnant is to confirm a cat is indeed pregnant.
 Dr. Nascimento says pregnancy can be confirmed by an ultrasound early on at around two weeks.
 There are also special hormonal blood tests.
 At around 40 days, Dr. Marks says a radiograph can be taken not only to confirm pregnancy but also to get an estimate of how many kittens are in the litter.
 Getting your cat to the vet can be an ordeal itself, but learning how to get your cat in a carrier without getting your eyes scratched out can help.

 Early signs your cat is pregnant

 There might not be any signs early on in the pregnancy, but two weeks in, visible signs are noticeable.
 “At approximately 15 to 18 days of pregnancy, a cat’s nipples can become enlarged and red,” says Dr. Marks.
 Just like humans, pregnant queens (a term for female cats who are pregnant or nursing kittens) can experience nausea or vomiting in the early stages of pregnancy.
-Cats are notoriously stoic, even when pregnant, so it’s important to know the signs your “healthy” cat (male or female) may actually be sick.
+Cats are notoriously stoic (but there are ways to tell if they’re happy,) even when pregnant, so it’s important to know the signs your “healthy” cat (male or female) may actually be sick.

 Later stages of cat pregnancy